-Arsenal Women v Everton Women
+Arsenal win to maintain 100% start

 Post update

 Attempt blocked.
-Vivianne Miedema (Arsenal Women) right footed shot from outside the box is blocked.
-Assisted by Katie McCabe.
+Beth Mead (Arsenal Women) right footed shot from the centre of the box is blocked.

 Post update